Easy Steps To Install PHP 7.4 on Rocky Linux 8

 Configure PHP-FPM To Run as Nginx User

-By default on Rocky Linux 8, the PHP-FPM service is designed to be run (Apache) user.
+By default on Rocky Linux 8, the PHP-FPM service is designed to be run by (Apache) user.
 If you are using Nginx you need to make configuration changes at (www.conf).

 You can open the file with your favorite text editor, here we use vi: